 Stuart has an MSc in Astrophysics, a PhD in constellation design, and has been a fellow of both the Royal Astronomical Society and the British Interplanetary Society for more than 25 years.
 He takes an active interest in all things space.

-Professor Steven Freeland (BCOM, LLB, LLM, PHD) is a Co-Founder and Principal at Azimuth Advisory, and is Emeritus Professor at Western Sydney University, Australia where he specialises in Commercial Aspects of Space Law, International Criminal Law, Public International Law and Human Rights Law.
+Professor Steven Freeland (BCOM, LLB, LLM, PHD) is a Co-Founder and Principal at Azimuth Advisory, and is Emeritus Professor at Western Sydney University, Australia where he specializes in International Criminal Law, Commercial Aspects of Space Law, Public International Law and Human Rights Law.
 He was formerly Dean of the School of Law at Western Sydney University (2017-2019).
 He is also Visiting Professor at the University of Vienna; Permanent Visiting Professor at the iCourts Centre of Excellence for International Courts, University of Copenhagen; Adjunct Professor at the University of Hong Kong; Senior Fellow at the London Institute of Space Policy and Law; Visiting Professor at Université Toulouse1 Capitole; Associate Member at the Centre for Research in Air and Space Law, McGill University; the Outer Space Institute, University of British Columbia; Universiti Teknologi MARA (UiTM), Malaysia; Fellow of the Australian Academy of Law; and a former Marie Curie Fellow (2013-2014).
-He has been an expert assessor for Government Research Councils in Australia, Canada, The Netherlands, South Africa, Hong Kong, and the United States and has taught various aspects of International Law at Universities in over 20 countries.
+He has been an expert assessor for Government Research Councils in Australia, Belgium, Canada, Hong Kong, South Africa, The Netherlands and the United States and has taught various aspects of International Law at Universities in over 20 countries.
 Prior to becoming an academic, he had a 20-year career as an international commercial lawyer and investment banker.